lenhathoanvu/RFM/README.md

 - Consistent Strategies: Apply successful strategies uniformly across all store locations.

 ## Customer
+Question: Mr. LeBean Jean, the CEO of Meki Group, wants to gain a better understanding of the company's customer base (e.g., average age, gender, etc.).
+As a data analyst, help Mr. Jean with this task.

 ![image](https://github.com/lenhathoanvu/RFM/assets/173127058/3d2a7645-d269-4209-bd19-4459f2b4b6ff)
 Insights:
 - Age Group: The largest segment is 23-34 (30.22%), followed by 35-44 (23.07%), and 45-60 (24.76%).